'Violent' tornado strikes Jefferson City, Missouri, as storms kill 3 and cause extensive damage statewide

 "We’re doing okay but praying for those that were caught in damage, some are still trapped - local emergency crews are on site and assisting," Parson wrote on Twitter.

 The governor added later that, due to damage to state buildings and power failures, he was advising non-essential state employees to stay home Thursday.

-Meanwhile, city officials have requested help from FEMA, the report said.
+"Across the state, Missouri's first responders once again responded quickly and with strong coordination as much of the state dealt with extremely dangerous conditions that left people injured, trapped in homes, and tragically led to the death of three people," Parson said Thursday morning.

 DOZENS OF TORNADOS SLAM MIDWEST AS FLOODWATERS RISE; AT LEAST 2 DEAD

 The twister that struck Jefferson City was one of several tornadoes to hit Missouri overnight.
+There were at least two dozen reports of tornadoes throughout the region, according to dean.

-"The problem is, the tornadoes came when people were sleeping," Fox News Senior Meteorologist Janice Dean said on "FOX & friends.
+"The problem is, the tornadoes came when people were sleeping," Dean said on "FOX & friends.
 "And that's why we tell people to have their NOAA weather radios on.
 If the electricity goes out, people are sleeping, at least you will have a way of knowing if there's a tornado warning in your area.”

 The three deaths reported so far came in the southwest part of the state, when a large tornado struck the Golden City area of Barton County.

-That twister touched down outside of Joplin -- exactly eight years to the day an EF-5 tornado slammed the city, killing 158 people and leaving more than 1,000 injured.
+Another twister touched down a few miles outside of Joplin -- exactly eight years to the day an EF-5 tornado slammed the city, killing 158 people and leaving more than 1,000 injured.

 CLICK HERE FOR THE FOX NEWS APP